 Tulips (genus Tulipa) and Daffodils (genus Narcissus) are often the first flowers of spring.
 Tulips are available for U.S. Department of Agriculture plant hardiness zones 3 through 9, while daffodils grow in USDA zones 3 through 11.
 Most daffodils feature bright yellow tubular flowers, while tulips come in a rainbow of colors.
 Mixing the two bulbs in a single bed creates a colorful spring display.
-It can increase the flowering period if you mix early-flowering daffodils with midseason or late-blooming tulips.
+In addition, it can increase the flowering period if you mix early-flowering daffodils with midseason or late-blooming tulips.
 Both flowers grow best with full, all-day sunlight and have similar care needs, making them amiable companions.

 1. Spread a 2-inch (5 cm) thick layer of compost and 1 pound (450 g) of 10-10-10 fertilizer over every 50 square feet (4.6 square meters) of the garden bed in the fall.
 Dig the compost and fertilizer into the top 6 inches (15 cm) of soil with a shovel.

 3. Dig a planting hole for each bulb using a trowel.
 Make the hole deep enough that the flat bottom of the bulb is at a depth equal to about three times the bulb's width.
 Set the bulbs in their holes and fill the holes in with soil.